fengmao31/fengmao31.github.io/content/authors/admin/_index.md

 ## About Me

-I am a researcher working toward cognitive autonomy — enabling robots not only to act, but to imagine, reason, and adapt.
-My current work, TIWM (Tokenized Intent World Model), establishes a unified representation–generation–decision semantic loop — a system that can predict future intent and act upon it.

-This marks the first step toward a hybrid paradigm that fuses interpretable cognitive templates with sparse autoregressive world modeling, aiming for generalizable and human-aligned robotic intelligence.
+I am a robotics researcher working toward cognitive autonomy—robots that not only act, but understand, adapt, and self-correct.
+I am currently building the first step with TIWM (Tokenized Intent World Model), a sparse intent-token interface between perception and decision-making.
+My long-term goal is to unify interpretable cognitive templates and autoregressive long-horizon planning into a hybrid paradigm for generalizable, human-aligned robotic intelligence.